shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 If you’re willing, other creatures can also use this feature to draw a card.
 Otherwise, they must try to steal a card to draw one.

-The Drawn bond affinity option is indeed a bond affinity option, but you do not gain it, per se.
-You can’t use it when you cast spells.
-It is only used automatically when a card is drawn.

-When a card is drawn, and after it is revealed what spell it is; if you are able to apply two or more bond affinity options to it; you may use your reaction to apply one or more additional bond affinity options to it.
+When a card is drawn and after it is revealed what spell it is, may use your reaction to apply a bond affinity option to it.

 ### The Hit